Alice James: Relationship with William

 Howard Feinstein, in Becoming William James (1984), wrote that Alice and her brother William had a close relationship that has been argued to consist of eroticism.
-William would write “mock sonnets” to Alice and read them to her in front of their family.
+William would write "mock sonnets" to Alice and read them to her in front of their family.
 One such sonnet has William declaring his desire to marry Alice, "I swore to ask thy hand, my love."
 The sonnet goes on to describe Alice rejecting him, "So very proud, but yet so fair/The look you on me threw/You told me I must never dare/To hope for love from you."
 William concludes the sonnet by saying that he will commit suicide because Alice will not marry him.
-There were also times where his letters to her were candidly erotic—he would describe her physical and personality characteristics and state how “desirable” and “lovable” they made her.